sassok/MainHouse-app/README.md

-Welcome to Mainhouse, the SASS plateform that helps real-estate agencies and its customers to deal with their goods.
+Welcome to Mainhouse, the SAAS plateform that helps real-estate agencies and its customers to deal with their goods.

 The heroku link of the app is : https://mainhouse-develop.herokuapp.com/ The heroku link of the API is : https://mainhouseapi.herokuapp.com/agencies  OR  https://mainhouseapi.herokuapp.com/owners